 OK, let’s get this one out of the way: the easiest way to avoid spending a lot in Iceland is to go for a short among of time.
 I’ve known people who went to Iceland for a few days only, and they loved it.
 There are plenty of day trips you can do from Reykjavík; the Golden Circle is one of them.

 However, I don’t recommend a short stay – because there is so much to see in Iceland, far too much for 3-4 days only!
 I think you need a week there, minimum – and ideally more.
 There is just so much good stuff to see that is far from Reykjavik, in particular in South Iceland, but also in North Iceland and East Iceland.

 So keep reading, because there are better ways to avoid breaking the bank on your Iceland trip…

 It is important to think about what time of year to visit.
 So, when should you visit Iceland?

 Now, the usual logic would be to go in the off-season because accommodation prices are cheaper.
 And that could be a very good option.
 October to April is the low season in Iceland – and the bonus of going to Iceland in winter is that you might see the Northern Lights, which are visible in dark skies.
 You’ll also see Iceland covered in snow, which looks very cool.

 However, my recommendation is that you consider going in the summer season, which is the peak season.
 I know that sounds counter-intuitive for a blog about visiting Iceland on a budget, but bear with me…

 Although prices might be higher in June, July and August, the days are so much longer.
 Iceland has close to 24-hour daylight in June and very long days in July and August also.
 What this means is you can explore for longer each day: you can see and do more during daylight hours.
-This makes it good value because you effectively get more Iceland for your bucks.
+This makes summer great value because you effectively get more Iceland for your bucks.